Delta Air Lines, Inc. (DAL)

 Fiscal Year 2025

-• Record FY2025 revenue and free cash flow enabled debt reduction and strong margins, driven by premium and loyalty segments.
-2026 guidance calls for 20% EPS growth, robust cash generation, and continued investment in premium products and fleet renewal.
+• Record revenue and free cash flow were achieved, with premium, loyalty, and diversified revenue streams driving margin expansion.
+2026 guidance calls for 20% EPS growth, robust free cash flow, and continued investment in premium products and fleet renewal.

 • Despite a volatile year, the company expects flat profits and strong cash flow, driven by premiumization, operational resilience, and a robust loyalty ecosystem.
 Strategic focus on people, technology, and financial discipline positions it for continued industry leadership and growth.